The Mondaloy File

 Three US patent applications filed

-All three will eventually be abandoned.
-Last one expires December 2012.
+All three abandoned.
+The last expires December 2012.

 2011–2013